 • The study of aesthetics and the principles that determine it.
 In the absence of captivating visuals or a meticulously crafted interface, the use of gamification is unlikely to achieve success.
 The user interface, often known as the aesthetic and functional aspects of an experience, plays a crucial role in the gamification process.
 The visual perception of an event significantly impacts an individual's willingness to accept gamification.

 • Game Thinking.
 Without a doubt, this is the fundamental component of gamification.
 The concept involves taking a basic action such as jogging or running and transforming it into an activity that has aspects of competition, teamwork, exploration, and storytelling.
-This is how running becomes into a social activity.
+This is how running becomes a social activity.
 Friends engage in friendly competition while also providing support in a collaborative setting, as the runner recounts their experience of racing a distance of one thousand miles or escaping zombies.
 The administration of a virtual factory offers valuable insights into the operations of a real facility.
 Leadership talents are acquired by leading people on missions.

 • Engage.
 The express objective of the gamification process is to capture an individual's attention and involve them in the established process.
 The basic objective of gamification is to actively involve individuals.